LukSroczynski/Notes/computer_systems/readme.md

 Static could be a little convenient when you gave program to client and he have full-pack of everything inside so he don't have to worry about anything.

+# Pointers

+Basic Overview:
+Pointer itself is a variable.
+It stores an address of e.g. some other variable.
+Pointer is small size.
+Variable could be big.
+Every variable has value & address.
+Every single variable has its own address.

+# Virtual Memory